leeyoshinari/OneDrive/web/detail.md

 1. Click the music player icon on the desktop to enter the music player interface, and then import music;<br>
 2. Enter the file explorer, find the song in `mp3` format, and double-click to open it, and then play it;

-There are two ways to import music: one is to import from this skydisk (Select the folder containing the songs, and all mp3 music in the folder will be imported by default); the other is to import from local (Import from the computer or mobile phone that opens this website.
+There are two ways to import music: one is to import from this cloud-drive (Select the folder containing the songs, and all mp3 music in the folder will be imported by default); the other is to import from local (Import from the computer or mobile phone that opens this website.
 When selecting files, it is best to select both song files and lyrics files).
 ![](https://github.com/leeyoshinari/OneDrive/blob/main/web/img/pictures/music.jpg)

 ### Python